awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 **Tip**
 To find the ARN for the AWS CodeCommit repository, go to the AWS CodeCommit console and choose the repository name from the list\.
 For more information, see [View Repository Details](how-to-view-repository-details.md)\.

    If you want this policy to apply to more than one repository, add each repository as a resource by specifying its ARN\.
-Include a comma between each resource statement, as shown in the following example:
+Include a comma between each resource statement, as shown here:

    ```
    "Resource": [